Chart Color Schemes

 Carlingford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Carlingford's population is culturally diverse, with 56.8% born overseas and 66.0% speaking a language other than English at home.
-Christianity is the predominant religion at 40.1%.
-Buddhism is overrepresented at 6.2%, compared to none in Greater Sydney.
+Carlingford has a culturally diverse population, with 56.8% born overseas and 66.0% speaking languages other than English at home.
+Christianity is the predominant religion, accounting for 40.1%.
+Buddhism is notably overrepresented at 6.2%, compared to none across Greater Sydney.

 Frequently Asked Questions - Diversity